ektrah/nsec/docs/install.md

 This dependency is automatically installed by the .NET Core installer but may not be present, for example, when deploying a self-contained application.

-The implementation of AES-GCM in NSec is hardware-accelerated and requires a processor with the Intel SSSE3, AES-NI, and CLMUL extensions.
-The availability of these extensions can be checked at runtime using the static `IsSupported` property of the `NSec.Cryptography.Aes256Gcm` class.
+The implementation of AES-GCM in NSec is hardware-accelerated and requires an x64 processor with the AES-NI extension.
+The availability of this extension can be checked at runtime with the static `IsSupported` property of the `NSec.Cryptography.Aes256Gcm` class.

 ### .NET Framework